 - transportation is key to a great livable city – I’m a suburban girl so I like a good mass transit system and highways nearby; affordability and green space are nice too, but as long as the transportation systems are in place so you can easily get to anything your city doesn’t offer that’s good enough for me

-- the rail station and its relationship to the road network –> come in Bristol, the railway station is not in the town centre; CPH central station not on the metro, etc
+- the rail station and its relationship to the road network –> when the railway station is not in the town centre; CPH central station not on the metro, etc

 - can we change our age old love for personal transit, fancy fuel guzzling jets and honking and traffic jams, which are the trademarks of cities around the world? –> do we have to?
 Bjorn Lomborg